codinggist/react-native-mapbox-navigation/README.md

 1. Name your file Dummy or whatever you want
 1. In the Group dropdown, make sure to select the group folder for your app, not the project itself.

 After you create the Swift file, you should be prompted to choose if you want to configure an Objective-C Bridging Header.
-Select “Create Bridging Header”.
+Select "Create Bridging Header".

 ![bridging header](img/bridging-header.png)

 This file is usually named YourProject-Bridging-Header.h.
-Don’t change this name manually, because Xcode configures the project with this exact filename.
+Don't change this name manually, because Xcode configures the project with this exact filename.

 </details>